 Views 1-6.
 Mississippi Palisades State Park:

-In some ways, this park really is the king (or queen) of this list.
+In some ways, this park really is the queen of this list.
 Palisades, however, doesn’t have just one great view, it has several.

 A number of them can be reached by driving through the park, then taking short walks to the overlooks themselves.
 Starting from the South entrance, these include, (#6) Lookout Point, (#5) Oak Point (which is wheelchair accessible), (#4) Louis Point and (#3) Ozzie’s Point.